 For many, the holidays are "the most wonderful time of the year."
-We love the hustle and bustle of the season, spending time with loved ones, and all of the little indulgences that come with holiday celebrations.
-However, there comes a time when it all must end.
-After the gifts are unwrapped, the candy and cookies are gone, and it's time to take down the tree, post-holiday depression can start to set in.
-Just as the key to beating post-vacation blues lies in having something exciting to do when you return, you can combat that after-holiday slump by focusing on the exciting opportunities of a New Year.
+We love the hustle and bustle of the season, spending time with loved ones, and all of the little indulgences that come with the special traditions we celebrate.

+After weeks of reveling in joy and cheer, the prospect of transitioning back to reality certainly isn't appealing.
+Just as the key to beating post-vacation blues lies in having something exciting to do when you return, you can combat that after-holiday slump by focusing on the exciting opportunities of a new year.
 Here are some tips to help you get started.

 Most of us overspend at least a little bit during the holidays.
 Now that you're getting back to reality, it's important to reign in those spending habits and start sticking to a budget once again.
 If you used your credit cards over the holidays, come up with a plan to free yourself from those debts as soon as possible.

 Although "normal life" may not be as exciting as the holidays, there's no reason to put the cheer away until next year.
 Remember that each new day brings the promise of new opportunities.
-Make it a point to appreciate the small things in life and find reasons to be grateful and happy each and every day.
+Make it a point to appreciate the small things in life and find reasons to be grateful and happy each day.
 This will help you carry a bit of that holiday joy with you all year long.